vadimzozulya/FakeHttpContext/README.md

 }
 ```

-For more examples please see FakeHttpContext.Tests project
+For more examples please see `FakeHttpContext.Tests` project.